Grunge: 1965–1985: Roots, predecessors, and influences

-The term proto-grunge has been used to describe artists as having elements of grunge well before the genre appeared in the mid-late 1980s.
+The term proto-grunge has been used to describe artists as having elements of grunge well before the genre appeared in the mid- to late-1980s.
 Perhaps the earliest proto-grunge album is Here Are the Sonics, released in 1965 by the Sonics.
 Neil Young's albums Rust Never Sleeps (1979) and Ragged Glory (1990) have been proclaimed examples of proto-grunge and grunge music.
 Additionally, he has been cited as an influence by Pearl Jam, which led to them backing Young for the Mirror Ball album, released in 1995.
 Other acts described as proto-grunge include Wipers and their album Youth of America (1981), Elvis Costello and his Blood & Chocolate album which Will Birch hailed as "6 or 8 years ahead of its time" (1986), and the Stooges and their album Fun House (1970).

 Grunge's sound partly resulted from Seattle's isolation from other music scenes.
 As Sub Pop's Jonathan Poneman noted, "Seattle was a perfect example of a secondary city with an active music scene that was completely ignored by an American media fixated on Los Angeles and New York [City]."
 Mark Arm claimed that the isolation meant, "this one corner of the map was being really inbred and ripping off each other's ideas".
-Seattle "... was a remote and provincial city" in the 1980s; Bruce Pavitt states that the city was "... very working class", a place of deprivation, and so the scene's "... whole aesthetic – work clothes, thriftstore truckers' hats, pawnshop guitars" was not just a style, it was done because Seattle "... was very poor."
-Indeed, when "...
-Nevermind reached number one in the U.S. charts, Cobain was living in a car."
+Seattle "was a remote and provincial city" in the 1980s; Bruce Pavitt states that the city was "very working class", a place of deprivation, and so the scene's "whole aesthetic – work clothes, thriftstore truckers' hats, pawnshop guitars" was not just a style, it was done because Seattle "was very poor."
+Indeed, when "Nevermind reached number one in the U.S. charts, Cobain was living in a car."

 Bands began to mix metal and punk in the Seattle music scene around 1984, with much of the credit for this fusion going to the U-Men.
 However, some critics have noted that in spite of the U-Men's canonical place as original grunge progenitors, that their sound was less indebted to heavy metal and much more akin to post-punk.
 However the idiosyncrasy of the band may have been the bigger inspiration, more than the aesthetics themselves.
 Soon Seattle had a growing and "varied music scene" and "diverse urban personality" expressed by local "post-punk garage bands".
 Grunge evolved from the local punk rock scene, and was inspired by bands such as the Fartz, the U-Men, 10 Minute Warning, the Accüsed, and the Fastbacks.
 Additionally, the slow, heavy, and sludgy style of the Melvins was a significant influence on the grunge sound.
 Roy Shuker states that grunge's success built on the "foundations ... laid throughout the 1980s by earlier alternative music scenes."
 Shuker states that music critics "... emphasized the perceived purity and authenticity of the Seattle scene.